make-bu/make-bu.github.io/README.md

-##Dev branch
+##Master branch

-This branch is the active development branch for the MakeBU website.
+This branch is for hosting the MakeBU Site

-Development currently uses SCSS.
-**Please do not commit changes to style.css, they will be overwritten.**
+**Please do not edit this branch, see Dev branch**
-Instead, modify style.**scss**, and use SASS to compile the raw .css file.

-##TODO

-* Add smooth scrolling (currently not working)
-* Add PNG fallback to SVG
-* Test on old Windows browsers
-* Edit content as needed